You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 And it’s so fun to see their unique personalities shine as they process.
 Some are beaming, some are holding back tears, some bust out a little dance move.

-They set the tone for the bride’s entrance and build the anticipation.
-Such an important role in creating the magic of that moment.
+They set the tone for the bride’s entrance and build anticipation, which plays such an important role in creating the magic of that moment.

 The Maid or Matron of Honor or Person of Honor